208 Coordinated Science Laboratory

 His most significant research contributions are in the areas of multi-core architecture and design (his past research on heterogeneous multi-core architectures and conjoined-core architectures has directly influenced processor products and roadmaps from several companies), peak power management (he co-developed the first techniques for peak power management for single-core and multi-core processors), stochastic and approximate computing (he co-developed the first set of techniques for graceful voltage-reliability tradeoffs in hardware and functional

-units; he also co-developed the concept of recovery-driven design), and algorithm-based fault tolerance (he co-developed the first ABFT techniques targeting sparse algebra; he also led the development of several techniques to build error tolerant versions of applications) .
+units; he also co-developed the concept of recovery-driven design), algorithm-based fault tolerance (he co-developed the first ABFT techniques targeting sparse algebra; he also led the development of several algorithmic techniques to build error tolerant versions of applications), and memory systems for high performance computing (he developed several novel techniques for reducing the power cost of building reliable memory systems).

 His research recognitions include several best paper awards and best paper award nominations, ARO Young Investigator Award, Arnold O Beckman Research Award, FAA Creative Research Award, UCSD CSE Best Dissertation Award, and an IBM PhD Fellowship.
 Teaching recognitions include appearance on UIUC's List of Teachers Ranked as Excellent.
 Advising recognitions include Engineering Council Outstanding